The IT Foundations for Realising ROI of IIoT

 This is where next-gen networks, primarily Wi-Fi 6 and cloud-based networks excel.
 Wi-Fi 6 delivers 160 MHz of bandwidth, data rates of 10Gbps, and operates at 5 GHz, giving superior performance that’s quite literally made for IoT, with faster throughput, reliable and robust connectivity, significantly less congestion and reduced power consumption.
 Moving to a cloud-based network removes limits on your IT infrastructure, making it truly scalable, offering easy deployment with zero-touch-provisioning, and giving total control of every device from anywhere, any time.
 Cloud-based networks are ideal for multi-site businesses where having locally managed networks are becoming increasingly complex and disjointed – for example supply chains, manufacturing and logistics.
 In short, cloud-based networks mean you can build, monitor, manage and scale your smart spaces faster, easier, and with better outcomes.

 Any network which looks to take advantage of constantly evolving tech such as IoT needs to be designed with the future in mind – both the future of your business and the future tech it will look to adopt.
 If you’d like to find out more about next-gen networks to support IoT, get in touch with us.
-Our network engineers are experts in wired and wireless networks in warehouse environments, and have the latest CWISA accreditation in IoT solutions and administration.
+Our network engineers are experts in wired and wireless networks in warehouses, and have the latest CWISA accreditation in IoT solutions and administration.